 A remuneration policy has been prepared that describes the guidelines for defining and approving remuneration for the members of the Board of Directors and the Executive Board.
-The remuneration policy approved at the company's general meeting and is available on www.nordicom.dk and www.psnas.com.
+The remuneration policy approved at the company's general meeting and is available on www.psnas.com.

 The board members receive a fix monthly fee.
-The Chairman receives DKK 250,000 annually, the Vice Chairman of the Board receives DKK 150,000 annually, and other Board members receive DKK 100,000 annually.
+The Chairman receives DKK 250,000 annually and other Board members receive DKK 100,000 annually.
 In addition, the Chairman of the Audit Committee receives DKK 75,000 annually and other members of the Audit Committee receive DKK 50,000 annually.

-The remuneration for the members of the Board of Directors in 2023 is shown in Note 5 of the consolidated financial statements.
+The remuneration for the members of the Board of Directors in 2024 is shown in Note 5 of the consolidated financial statements.